Current Lesson

 7. Once you have chosen the processor you want to use, select the button next to it and follow the screen prompts for completing set-up.

-Stripe supports a number of popular European payment methods including EPS, Giropay, Przelewy24, SOFORT, and SEPA Direct Debit.
+Stripe supports a number of popular European payment methods including EPS, Google Pay, Giropay, Przelewy24, SOFORT, and SEPA Direct Debit.

 Stripe makes these payment methods available out-of-the-box for users in all countries excluding Brazil, India, and Malaysia.